huma-engineering/huma-docs/data-collection/epros-licensed-questionnaires/joint-surgery/lyshom-tegner.md

 sidebar_position: 5
 title: Lysholm & Tegner
 ---

-Mobility in the Knee is important for the ability to manage everyday life.
-Huma provides the Lysholm & Tegner Questionnaire for Patients to report on the functionality of their knees by answering questions about any impediment they experience.
-Care Teams can work with Patients with this reporting in order to deliver the needed care.
+Good knee mobility in key to performing regular daily activities, such as standing, and walking.
+The Lysholm & Tegner Questionnaire asks patients to report on the functionality of their knees by answering questions about impediments or limitations they experience.
+This information is shared with care teams to gather insights for their ongoing care.
+This questionnaire is available in both English and German.

 ## How it works

-The Patient responds to questions from pre-determined descriptive answers that are categorised as limp, support, locking, instability, pain, swelling, stair climbing, or squatting.
-Scores in Huma are calculated in a range from 0 (worse disability) to 100 (less disability).
-This questionnaire is also available in German.
+Patients answer a series of multple-choice questions about their knee.
+Questions fall into the following categories: limp, support, locking, instability, pain, swelling, stair climbing, or squatting.
+At the end of the questionnaire, patients are assigned a scores out of 100, where 0 indicates the highest level of disability and 100 the lowest.

-## Patients

-In the Huma App, from the “Track” screen, Patients can select Lysholm & Tegner and answer the questions to reflect how they feel.
+To start, patients can select the Lysholm & Tegner module and click "Add" to start.
+From within the module, patients can view their progress in a graph and also access all their previous results.
+Daily, weekly, or monthly reminders can be set to help stay on track.

 ![Lysholm & Tegner in Huma App](./assets/lyshom-tegner.png)

-From within the module, Patients can view their progress in a graph and press “Show all data” to view previous results in a table.
-Patients can also set a daily, weekly, or monthly reminder to help keep on track.

-## Clinicians

-In the Clinician Portal, on the Patient List, Clinicians can view a table of Patients, from which the Lysholm & Tegner column will display the last recorded reading indicated as a Red Amber Green indicator to inform severity.
+In the Clinician Portal, care teams will see the latest Lysholm & Tegner score for their patient, with concerning scores flagged for attention.

 ![Clinician view of Lysholm & Tegner](./assets/cp-patient-list-lysholm-tegner.png)

-Clicking on the Patient row takes the Clinician to the Patient Summary where all vitals can be viewed, by selecting Lysholm & Tegner all historical data can be displayed as a graph or a table of results.
+In the Patient Summary, care teams can view all historical data in graph or table form.

 ![Clinician view of Lysholm & Tegner](./assets/cp-module-details-lysholm-tegner.png)